Ultimate Guide to Paralegal Ethics & Rules

-Here is a guide to paralegal ethics and rules, breaking down some of the most important to know as a paralegal.
+Here is a guide to the rules and code of ethics for paralegals, breaking down some of the most important to know as a paralegal.

 To become a paralegal, you must already possess ethical behavior.
 In many states, individuals with felony convictions cannot become paralegals.
 Many corporations and injury law firms will also refuse to hire a paralegal with a felony conviction, even if the state does not outlaw it.
 In many cases, this can extend to other types of criminal history and even poor credit scores.
 This is because some companies see a poor credit score and unpaid bills as a sign of instability or lack of responsibility.
 Most paralegals will go through a background check.
 If there is evidence of unethical behavior in a background check, it is unlike the person would get or retain a job as a paralegal.

 Once you become a paralegal, ethics are even more important.